Bextia/ProjectWeek/PW28_2018_GranCanaria/Projects/AtlasDevelopmentForEducation/README.md

 ## Approach and Plan

-1. Training using the 3DSlicer segment editor.
+1. Training using the 3DSlicer segment editor
-1. Images study and selection.
+1. Images study and selection

 ## Progress and Next Steps